Operator Dynamics in Brownian Quantum Circuit: Operator Dynamics of Brownian Quantum Circuit

 The equation is derived by adopting and developing the It\^o calculus techniques from Ref.~\onlinecite{lashkari_towards_2013}, see details in App.~\ref{app:deriv_master}.
 It has recently been derived as a special case of the Brownian cluster model in Ref.~\onlinecite{xu_locality_2018} by a different approach.

 The evolution matrix $A_f$ has zero column sum and preserves the total probability.
 Its surprisingly simple tri-diagonal structure is a consequence of purely two-body interactions in the Hamiltonian: the interaction terms can only change the height by one in an infinitesimal step.
-Thus the evolution of the height is local, despite the highly non-local quantum evolution.
-The height growth rate, as we will see in Sec.~\ref{subsec:simple_op} is much faster than the biased diffusion of the 1d chain with local interactions\cite{nahum_operator_2017,keyserlingk_operator_2017,xu_locality_2018}.
-To decrease the height by one, the interaction terms should commute with the operator in the Heisenberg evolution.
-The chance is $\frac{1}{q^2}$ which is consistent with the $\frac{1}{q^2}$ term in the upper diagonal element of $A_f$.
+A particularly simple limit is $q \rightarrow \infty$ that $A_f$ is a lower triangle matrix.
+Its off-diagonal element $(A_f)_{k+1,k}$ is $\frac{4}{N} k (N - k)$ which is proportional to the number of the height increasing commutators shown schematically in Fig.~\ref{fig:ball}.
+At finite $q$, the number of interaction terms that commutate with the operator is proportional to $\frac{1}{q^2}$.
+These terms are responsible for the process of decreasing the height by one, which is consistent with the $\frac{1}{q^2}$ dependence in the upper diagonal element of $A_f$.
 This analysis is essentially the same as the case of a random unitary gate\cite{nahum_operator_2017,keyserlingk_operator_2017}.

 The height probability has two linearly independent stationary solutions.
-The first one is solely the identity operator
+The first one is the identity operator

 as the identity is invariant under unitary evolution.
 In fact the probability of identity and non-identity operators are separately conserved.
 The non-identity sector containing those operators of none-zero height will be driven to